-In cooking, an ice bath is used to quickly cool or chill foods.
+An ice bath is used to quickly cool or chill foods directly after cooking.
 It's particularly used for vegetables boiled in water (blanching), eggs cooked in their shell, or custards.
-When the food (such as vegetables) is placed directly in the ice water, it's called shocking.
+The process of plunging cooked foods directly in ice water to cool down rapidly is called shocking.

 At times, you will want to chill hot food quickly, such as soups or stock, before storing them.
 A rapid reduction of temperature prevents the food from being in the danger zone for too long, where bacteria would have a chance to multiply.

 - To prepare an ice bath, fill a large bowl with ice and cold water shortly before you'll need it.
 You don't want to do it too far in advance so that the ice doesn't have a chance to melt too much.

 - A metal container will chill faster than glass or plastic, so if you have a choice, choose metal.